santiago-rodrig/restaurant/README.md

 2. `cd restaurant`
 3. `npm install`

-Now, in order to build the source code, you need to create a folder called **dist**, to do so just run `mkdir dist`.

 To produce the source code output you need to execute `npm run build` (a script instruction in `package.json`), but you can also run `npx webpack` instead.